nrfconnect/sdk-nrf/applications/nrf_desktop/doc/leds.rst

    :local:
    :depth: 2

-The LEDs module is responsible for controlling LEDs in response to the LED effect set by a ``led_event``.
+The LEDs module is responsible for controlling LEDs in response to the LED effect set by the :c:struct:`led_event`.
 The source of events could be any other module.

 Module events